Project-MONAI/model-zoo/models/pathology_nuclei_segmentation_classification/docs/README.md

 ![A graph showing the validation mean dice over 50 epochs in stage2](https://developer.download.nvidia.com/assets/Clara/Images/monai_pathology_segmentation_classification_val_stage1_v2.png)

-## commands example
+## MONAI Bundle Commands
+In addition to the Pythonic APIs, a few command line interfaces (CLI) are provided to interact with the bundle.
+The CLI supports flexible use cases, such as overriding configs at runtime and predefining arguments in a file.

+For more details usage instructions, visit the [MONAI Bundle Configuration Page](https://docs.monai.io/en/latest/config_syntax.html).

-Execute training, the evaluation in the training were evaluated on patches:
+#### Execute training, the evaluation in the training were evaluated on patches:

 - Run first stage